Skip to main content

 How to Support Healthy Cortisol Levels Naturally

-It's normal for cortisol levels to change, but small changes you make every day can help your body stay in a healthier rhythm.
-These changes won't force "perfect" levels, but they will gently support your body's natural resilience.
-Start with the basics: make sure you get enough sleep every night (7 to 9 hours is ideal, and it should be in line with the cycles of daylight) because not getting enough sleep can mess up your cortisol levels.
-Movement is also important.
-Gentle walks, yoga, or strength training can help keep your stress hormones in check without putting too much strain on your body.
-Your stress response can tell you that you're safe with just 10 minutes of mindful breathing or time in nature.
-This can help you relax.
+Small changes you make every day can help your body stay in a healthier rhythm.
+Start with the basics: as Harvard Health recommends, make sure you get enough sleep every night (7 to 9 hours is ideal) because not getting enough sleep can significantly disrupt your cortisol levels.
+Movement is also important - gentle walks, yoga, or strength training can help keep your stress hormones in check without putting too much strain on your body.
+Just 10 minutes of mindful breathing or time in nature can signal to your stress response that you're safe, helping you relax.

 FAQ – Understanding Your Age Normal Cortisol Level Chart